semuconsulting/pygnssutils/README.md

 ubxcompare -h
 ```

 ---
 ## <a name="troubleshooting">Troubleshooting</a>

-1. <a name="chunkingissue">**KNOWN ISSUE**</a>: `gnssntripclient` doesn't currently support `Transfer-Encoding: chunked` in NTRIP 2.0 mode, as used by some casters (e.g. euref-ip.net, igs-ip.net).
-This issue manifests itself as missing RTCM data and an inability to achieve an RTK fix.
-A fix is in hand, but as a temporary workaround, use NTRIP 1.0 instead (`--ntripversion 1.0`), as this doesn't implement chunked encoding.

 1. `SPARTNTypeError` or `SPARTNParseError` when parsing encrypted messages with 16-bit gnssTimetags (`timeTagtype=0`), e.g. GAD or some OCB messages: